amalbavera/SCOcopilot/README.md

 spin_crossover("path/to/file.xyz")
 ```

-Default units are eV, but can be changed with the option `units="kJ/mol"` ot `units="kcal/mol"`.
+Default units are eV, but can be changed with the option `units="kJ/mol"` or `units="kcal/mol"`.
 It also is possible to deactivate the `verbose` environment:

 ```python
 from scocopilot import query